mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Menu/File/index.md

 ### Backup…:

-Make a backup of all your host settings and/or database files.
+Make a backup of all your host settings, host and database files.

 ![MAMP](Backup.png)

 ### Restore From Backup:

-Restore your backed up files.
+Restore files from a previous backup.

 ![MAMP](Restore.png)